Slow Simmered Bolognese Sauce with Pappardelle Pasta

 - Add the ground chuck to the saucepan, sprinkle with 1 teaspoon of salt, and return it to medium heat.
 Cook, stirring frequently, until the beef is brown.
 Drain the beef in a colander set over a large bowl to catch the fat.

 - While the bacon and ground beef are cooking, add the onion, celery, and carrots to the bowl of a food processor fitted with the chopping blade.
 Pulse until the vegetables are very finely chopped.

-- Add 2-3 tbsp of the fat back into the saucepan and return it to medium heat.
+- Add 2-3 tablespoon of the fat back into the saucepan and return it to medium heat.
 Add the vegetable mixture.
 Cook until the vegetables are soft, about 6-7 minutes.
-Add the tomato paste, garlic, oregano, crushed red pepper, 1 tsp salt, and 1 tsp ground black pepper to the pan and cook, stirring constantly, 2 minutes longer.
+Add the tomato paste, garlic, oregano, crushed red pepper, 1 teaspoon salt, and 1 teaspoon ground black pepper to the pan and cook, stirring constantly, 2 minutes longer.

 - Add the wine and turn the heat up to medium high.
 Cook, stirring frequently, until nearly all the wine has evaporated or been absorbed by the vegetables.

 - Add the crushed tomatoes, broth, Worcestershire sauce, soy sauce, and sugar to the saucepan, stirring to combine.
 Add the ground beef and bacon back into the saucepan.